indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   is still in its early stages of development and is lacking some power user features to exert low-level control over code signing.
 Please file feature requests as you encounter limitations with the functionality!
+* The new Starlark functions :py:func:`starlark_tugger.prompt_confirm`,
+  :py:func:`starlark_tugger.prompt_input`,
+  :py:func:`starlark_tugger.prompt_password`,
+  and :py:func:`starlark_tugger.can_prompt` can be used to allow configuration files to perform interaction with the user via the terminal.
+The functions all allow a default value to be provided, enabling them to be used in scenarios when stdin isn't connected to a TTY and can't be prompted.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^